taye/interact.js/README.md

             document.body.style[transformProp] = 'translate(' + x + 'px, ' + y + 'px)';
         }
     })
-    // but you should really add listeners like this which lets you add multiple listeners .on('dragend', function (event) {
+    // you should really add listeners like this if you want to add multiple listeners .on('dragend', function (event) {
         console.log('dragged a distance of ' +
             Math.sqrt(event.dx*event.dx + event.dy*event.dy) +